madetech/blog/posts/building-an-agile-team.md

 ## Team work should be fun

-So there you have it: autonomy, craftship and focus.
-Three properties that will empower, encourage and endeavour a team to achieve a goal.
+The framework on top of which you form teams should make team work fun.
+Autonomy, craft and focus are all properties that can help you achieve this.

 A team needs to know they have the power and responsibility to solve a challenge.
 A team needs to be excited about their solutions, conversating and learning from each other.
 A team needs small focussed goals in order to deliver on time.

-Go out and conquer!
+I'm interest to hear what your experience is with building agile teams.
+Does the above ring true for you?
+What properties do you foster when building teams?